 If you think that your shower head is a self-cleaning entity, you're sadly mistaken.
 In fact, to keep everyone in your household healthy, it's well worth it to wipe your shower head down with an antibacterial cleaner or bleach solution on a daily basis.
 So, what do you risk if you choose not to?
 Well, research published in 2018 by the American Society for Microbiology links the bacteria commonly found on shower heads to an increased risk of respiratory illnesses.

-Just because your bath towels dry off your supposedly-clean body doesn't mean they're clean themselves.
+Just because your bath towels dry off your supposedly clean body doesn't mean that they're clean themselves.
 Dr. Gerba's research indicated a 90 percent rate of coliform bacteria contamination on bath towels, with approximately 14 percent of the towels harboring E. coli.

 That's because the warm, moist air in your bathroom is the perfect environment for such bacteria to multiply, and, if you're sharing towels, you can also pass along conditions like ringworm and impetigo.
 To ensure your towels are clean and ready for use, wash and thoroughly dry them on high heat to beat any lingering germs.

 Exfoliate with a loofah and you could be adding more bacteria to your skin's surface than you're sloughing off.
-An oft-referenced 1994 study published in the Journal of Clinical Microbiology revealed that loofahs carry—deep breath—pseudomonas, xanthomonas, klebsiella, enterococcus, and group B streptococcus bacteria.
-And since loofahs are made of natural material, rendering them difficult to disinfect, you're better off with a regularly-laundered washcloth or exfoliating silicone mitt (which can be sterilized with boiling water).
+An oft-referenced 1994 study published in the Journal of Clinical Microbiology revealed that loofahs carry pseudomonas, xanthomonas, klebsiella, enterococcus, and group B streptococcus bacteria.
+And since loofahs are made of natural material, rendering them difficult to disinfect, you're better off with a regularly laundered washcloth or exfoliating silicone mitt (which can be sterilized with boiling water).